An artists journey

 Plus, there is the ego boosting feeling of possessing and using something expensive and exceptionally well made.
 It makes us feel important.
 We must be a better artist, because we have better tools.

 Most photographers are familiar with mega-pixel lust and/or lens lust.
 We “need” the latest technology breakthroughs, the highest scoring products.
-They will make us better, right?
+They will improve our photography, right?
 Well, sometimes.
 But probably not by themselves.

 One of the ongoing lusts I fight is the desire to move to a medium format system.